pryv/dev-site/source/customer-resources/pryv.io-setup.md

 ## Obtain a domain name

 Now that your machines are ordered, you need to register your own domain name.

 You can either:

-- obtain one yourself through a domain name registrar of your choice, make sure that you can configure your domain's DNS zone, including records of type A & NS.
+- obtain one yourself through a domain name registrar of your choice, make sure that you can configure your domain's **DNS zone**, including records of type A & NS.
 - or contact us directly to obtain a pryv.io subdomain, e.g. ***your-platform-name*.pryv.io**

-For each platform, you will have to define the following DNS Records:
+You will have to define the following DNS Records:

 ```
 dns1-pryv 1800 IN A ${YOUR-REG-MASTER-IP-ADDRESS}